Weiss: Medicare Takes a Blow Under GOP’s Major Tax Plan Fix

 An hour a week is all it takes for a mentor to make a difference in the life of a child.

-The Rhode Island Mentoring Partnership makes a difference because kids with mentors are…
+Mentor Rhode Island makes a difference because kids with mentors are…

 - 46% less likely to begin using drugs